Blackhawk Network helps brands better serve their customers. Okta ensures those connections are secure.

 Since Okta has become the industry standard for identity and access management, several of Blackhawk Network’s customers were already well-acquainted and comfortable with its solutions.
 “Partnering with Okta as a leader in the security and identity space has really helped build trust with some of our larger global partners,” says Bolina.

-“Along with B2B portals we also have B2B APIs for a lot of our partners, and so unifying the authentication and authorization approach to API security is also something that we've been heavily investing in,” he continues.
+“Along with B2B portals we also have B2B APIs for a lot of our partners, and so unifying the authentication and authorisation approach to API security is also something that we've been heavily investing in,” he continues.
 Behind Blackhawk Network’s enterprise customer offerings are Okta’s API Access Management solution, along with Customer Identity Products and Directory Integrations.

 These technologies ensure that every interaction customers have with Blackhawk Network’s websites, platforms, and applications is secure on the backend, compounding the protection already offered by Okta SSO and Adaptive MFA.
 Working in tandem, these solutions all help the company remain compliant with a range of cybersecurity regulations, regardless of what markets they’re playing in.